luke-beep/all-about-windows/README.md

 ### **For those who are using an Intel/AMD CPU, you can disable the following**

-- Disable Intel Hyperthreading using Process Lasso.
-This will disable the CPU from using hyperthreading.
-This will increase performance.
+- Disable Intel Hyper-Threading/SMT using Process Lasso.
+This will disable the CPU from using Hyper-Threading/SMT.
+This will increase performance in some CPU bound applications/games.

 ### **Miscellaneous BIOS Tweaks**